deercreeklabs/lancaster/README.md

 * [enum-schema](#enum-schema): Creates an enum schema.
 * [fixed-schema](#fixed-schema): Creates a fixed schema.
 * [map-schema](#map-schema): Creates a map schema.
 Keys must be strings.
-* [flex-map-schema](#flex-map-schema): Creates a flex-map schema.
-Flex map keys may be of any schema type.
 * [record-schema](#record-schema): Creates a record schema.
 * [merged-record-schema](#merged-record-schema): Creates a record schema which contains all the fields of all record schemas passed in.
 * [union-schema](#union-schema): Creates a union schema.